Introduction

 It is worth mentioning that ASU provides processed versions on their site that attempt to get rid of this glare by subtracting a fully dark frame (with only the glare on it) from the raw scan.
 The results vary, it works fairly well on darker photographs where the glare tends to be quite consistent, but it doesn’t work as well on brighter photographs where the glare is more erratic.

-it also looks like the Apollo 9 and Apollo 13 photographs were scanned differently, so that the glare is rotated by 180° compared to scans of other missions.
+it also looks like the Apollo 7, 9 and 13 photographs were scanned differently, so that the glare is rotated by 180° compared to scans of other missions.
 This wasn’t taken into account and the same flat-field correction was applied anyway, which ends up with the glare not being properly removed at all.

 Streaking/Lines - Color Photos